metal-stack/docs/docs/src/overview/isolated-kubernetes.md

     // NetworkAccessBaseline allows the cluster to access external networks in a baseline manner NetworkAccessBaseline = NetworkAccessType("baseline")
     // NetworkAccessRestricted access to external networks is by default restricted to registries, dns and ntp to partition only destinations.
-    // Therefore registries, dns and ntp destinations must be specified in the cloud-profile accordingly-
+    // Therefore registries, dns and ntp destinations must be specified in the cloud-profile accordingly.
     // If this is not the case, restricting the access must not be possible.
     // Image overrides for all images which are required to create such a shoot, must be specified.
 No other images are provided in the given registry.
     // customers can define own rules to access external networks as in the baseline.
-    // Service type loadbalancers are also not restricted.
+    // Service type LoadBalancers are also not restricted.
     NetworkAccessRestricted = NetworkAccessType("restricted")
     // NetworkAccessForbidden in this configuration a customer can no longer create rules to access external networks.
     // which are outside of a given list of allowed networks.
 This is enforced by the firewall.
-    // Service type loadbalancers are also not possible to open a service ip which is not in the list of allowed networks.
+    // Service type LoadBalancers are also not possible to open a service ip which is not in the list of allowed networks.
     // This is also enforced by the firewall.
     NetworkAccessForbidden = NetworkAccessType("forbidden")
 )